Director:

 Emma began improvising in 2007 and is the founder and artistic director of Liverpool Comedy Improv (since 2015).

-Emma is one of the leading teachers of improvised comedy in Liverpool and the North West.
-She created the improv teams The Unscriptables, The Hee Ha’s and Boss Birds Improv (Liverpool's first all women team), and currently performs in her improv duo team Moses & Bird.
+Emma is one of the leading teachers of improvised comedy in Liverpool and her theatre productions are known for their improvisational feel and comedic flair.
+She created the improv teams The Hee Ha’s, The Unscriptables, Boss Birds Improv (Liverpool's first all women team), and improv duo team Moses & Bird.
+She is currently performing as her alter-ego Cynthia Drabble in her solo improvised chat show ‘Babble with Drabble’.

 Contact us